Tennessee scores twice late to stun Indiana 23-22 in Gator

 JACKSONVILLE, Fla.
-(AP)Tennessee sure knows how to get out of a huge hole.

-The Volunteers scored twice in a 30-second span late, using an onside kick to help escape a 13-point deficit, and then held on to stun Indiana 23-22 in the Gator Bowl on Thursday night.
+(AP) — Tennessee scored two touchdowns in a late 30-second span, using an onside kick to help erase a double-digit deficit and holding on to stun Indiana 23-22 in the Gator Bowl on Thursday night.

-The rally was indicative of Tennessee’s season, which started 1-4 and ended with six consecutive wins.

-”Everybody in the country had given up on these guys,” second-year coach Jeremy Pruitt said.
+The Volunteers (8-5) closed out coach Jeremy Pruitt’s second season with their sixth consecutive victory and won their fourth straight bowl, first since 2016.

 Logan Justus missed an extra point in the third quarter that turned out to be costly and was wide right on a 52-yard field goal attempt with 2:12 remaining.
 Justus’ kick had the distance but sailed just outside the right upright.